 South Park: The Stick of Truth

 You’d think that Obsidian, known mostly for making rather serious games, wouldn’t be the first pick.

 As it turned out their intimate knowledge of fantasy and RPG tropes was a perfect fit for a game about Cartman et al. playing a city-wide fantasy LARP.
 The Stick of Truth also looks every bit like the show, and the creators Trey Parker and Matt Stone worked closely with Obsidian on it.

 The game has several classes available, has a magic system based on farts, and generally mocks everything it can without devolving into straight-up bullying, so it’s par for the course with the show.
 There are also tons of cameos and easter eggs for long-time fans of South Park, making sure it’s not only an incredibly fun game, but also a total fan-service.

 Pillars of Eternity

-As for the premise, you play, essentially, judge, jury, and executioner, as an agent of the Archon of Law Tunon, and a servant, loyal or otherwise, you choose, of Overlord Kyros.
+As far as the premise is concerned, you essentially play as a judge, jury, and executioner, as an agent of the Archon of Law Tunon, and a servant, loyal or otherwise, of Overlord Kyros.
 How you dispense law and order is mostly up to you, but you’ll be sorry if you can’t justify your decisions when questioned.
 Oh, and there’s a rebellion to deal with.
 There shall be no more war in Kyros’ lands.

-Once again you have factions to gain reputation with, and you have Dispositions, helping you define your character’s personality and have the NPC reactions reflect that.
+Once again, you have factions to gain reputation, as well as Dispositions, helping you define your character’s personality and have the NPC reactions reflect that.
 Now you also have a multi-class system, although you must make your decision at character creation.
 It also continues the theme of your character’s, The Watcher, dealings with gods of Eora, with interesting results.

 The Outer Worlds